include-davis/Include-CMS/README.md

 ```
 Replace `<USERNAME>, <PASSWORD>, <DBNAME>` with the actual username, password, and database names.
 (Don't include the angle brackets).

-### 4.4 Testing & Initialization
-Do this after the getting started portion (right after this section)

-Assuming you have already run `npm install` and `npm run dev` is producing a web page for you to view, you can continue with this part.
-You will be running the `npm run init` command which will **wipe your database** and initialize it with a `pokemon` and `trainers` collection.
-In the future, you can edit this initialization in the `_utils/db/dbInit.js` file.
-If this works, then your MongoDB Compass (after a refresh) should display that your database has these two collections.
-This means everything is working!

 ## Getting Started
 Set up: